 - Stabilize the whipped cream if making ahead of time – I have added instructions for stabilizing the whipped cream with a little gelatin.
 Which is valuable if you plan to make the pie ahead of time, because whipped cream can deflate.

-Common Questions For Making Small Batch Pumpkin Pie
+Common Questions For Making a 6-inch Pumpkin pie

 You could certainly try it!
-Keep in mind, the pie dough recipe is for a 6-Inch crust.
+Keep in mind, the pie dough recipe is for a 6-nnch crust.
 If you are wanting to make a 9-Inch crust, your crust may be a little thicker.

 I have not tested a pie crust recipe using shortening and cannot offer proper guidance.
 There are probably (many) wonderful pie dough recipes out there that use shortening!